Kirill Preobrazhenskiy

-Kirill Preobrazhenskiy (born 1970 in Moscow, Soviet Union) is Russian artist, participant of Documenta 12.
+Kirill Preobrazhenskiy (born 1970 in Moscow, Soviet Union) is a Russian artist, participant of Documenta 12.
 Works mainly with video and installations.

 With his video and installations Kirill researches theory of media, semiotics and pop-culture and its relation to everyday reality.
 Being personally interested and involved in social spheres, from techno-culture to contemporary forms of political protests, Kirill addresses abstract ideas as if they were material and can be expressed aesthetically.

 One of the pioneers of video art in Russia.